ToolGrid — Product & Engineering

 Learn what this tool does, when to use it, and how it fits into your workflow.

-The tool is useful for developers, writers, students, reviewers, and support teams.
-A beginner can paste text and accept the default settings.
-More advanced users can adjust modes and options to match code review workflows, documentation styles, or reporting standards.
+The tool is useful for developers, writers, students, reviewers, and support teams who need to add line numbers to text files for code review, log analysis, legal documents, scripts, or academic work.
+A beginner can paste text and accept the default settings, while more advanced users can adjust modes and options to match code review workflows, documentation styles, or reporting standards.

 Line numbers are simple labels that appear beside or in front of each line of text.
 They do not change the meaning of the content, but they make navigation and discussion much easier.
 In an editor, line numbers help locate errors or warnings.
 In shared text, they allow everyone to speak about the same part of the content without confusion.